 A phase 1 clinical trial to evaluate the safety and immunogenicity of EnvSeq-1 Envs adjuvanted with GLA-SE, administered alone or with DNA Mosaic-Tre env, in healthy, HIV-uninfected adult participants

 An effective HIV-1 vaccine will need to generate broadly neutralizing antibodies (bnAbs) that can prevent infection by the diverse HIV-1 strains circulating in the world.
 One clue that suggests a strategy to do this is that some HIV-1-infected patients eventually develop bnAbs after many months of infection—we have studied this process and now understand how the battle between the virus and immune response have allowed bnAbs to develop in infected persons.
 The goal of the HVTN 115 trial is to recreate this process in uninfected people by sequential immunization using EnvSeq-1, a sequence of four gp120 Env proteins isolated from an HIV-1-infected patient who eventually developed CD4-binding site specific bnAbs, combined with the adjuvant GLA-SE.
-Part A of this study will determine the optimal dose.
+Part A of this study, which has already been completely enrolled, has determined the optimal dose.
 Part B will test whether EnvSeq-1 can start the process of bnAb development in uninfected people.
-In addition, Part B will test whether the addition of a DNA vaccine, DNA Mosaic-Tre Env, can improve the immune response even further.
+You can read more about the HVTN 115 trial here.

-AVAIL (Alum-adjuvanted Vaccine Assessment In Lupus) is a planned single site trial that will be performed at Duke examining the safety of alum-adjuvanted vaccines in participants who are diagnosed with systemic lupus erythematosus (SLE).
-This study will test how alum-adjuvanted vaccines affect the immune system of people with SLE and will also determine the quality of their response.
-The study will examine a licensed 9-valent human papillomavirus (HPV) vaccine and a two component vaccine against HIV-1, AIDSVAX B/E. This study will ask the question, “Do people who have SLE respond to an HIV vaccine in a manner that is different than people without SLE?”
+HVTN 121 is a trial being performed at Duke and at the University of Alabama at Birmingham that is examining the safety of the alum-adjuvanted vaccine AIDSVAX B/E in participants who have systemic lupus erythematosus (SLE).
+This study will test how AIDSVAX B/E affects the immune system of people with SLE and will also determine the quality of their response.
+This study will ask the question, “Do people who have SLE respond to an HIV vaccine in a manner that is different than people without SLE?”
 The answer to this question will guide the development of vaccine candidates for HIV-1, and the data obtained on immune system stimulation by alum-adjuvanted vaccines in people with SLE will help guide the design of future vaccines for this population of people who are at risk for vaccine-preventable diseases.
+You can read more about the HVTN 121 trial here .

 Phase I clinical trial to compare the safety and immunogenicity of CH505TF gp120 produced from stably transfected cells to CH505TF gp120 produced from transiently transfected cells in healthy, HIV-1 uninfected adult participants